-What did it mean that the time it was written?
+What did it mean at the time it was written?
 Then, you can bring it across the centuries and apply it to your life.

-So you've made your application, you've made your observation.
-Now it's time to pray about it.
-I recommend writing this prayer so that you can refer to it when you review your Bible study notes.
-This will also be a great opportunity to see how you interact with God's Word.
+So, you’ve done your observation, you’ve made your application.
+Now it’s time to pray about it.
+I recommend writing this prayer so that you can refer to it whenever you review your Bible study notes.
+This will also be a great opportunity to see how you’ve grown as you spend time interacting with God’s Word.